The Ultimate Guide to the Internal Medicine ITE

 3. Practice time management.

 Pace yourself throughout the exam to ensure you have sufficient time for each question.
-For the ITE, it’s probably not worth going back to flagged questions.
+If you tend to run out of time, it may not be not worth going back to flagged questions.
 Due to the length of the exam, you’ll want to save your mental energy for the questions you’ll know towards the end.

 4. Use breaks wisely.